What Does Bleach Have to Do With Our Food And Our Microbiome?

 While you may not be able to avoid VOC’s altogether, you can use these five steps to reduce your exposure and safeguard your healthy microbiome.
 For more personalized guidance on this or any other healing topic, you are invited to schedule a consultation with Rose.

 *This blog contains Amazon affiliate links.
-The owner of this site may receive a small commission if you click a link and purchase a recommended product.
+The owner of this site may receive a small commission if you click a link and make a recommended purchase.

 What To Remember: